Subhadip05Santra/h4b_telemedevin/README.md

 ## Benefits

 - **Reduced Doctor Workload:** Doctors get relief from overtime by having the AI bot handle initial diagnoses and routine cases.
+- **24/7 Availability:** The chatbot can provide preliminary consultations and answer common health questions around the clock.
 - **Quick and Easy Access:** Patients receive quick diagnoses without the need for an actual doctor visit, saving time and effort.
 - **Cost-effective Solutions:** People in suburban localities can avoid expensive doctor charges for minor issues by using the AI bot for basic diagnosis.